Aleph-Alpha/intelligence-layer-sdk/Concepts.md

 | 3.
 Aggregate | `Aggregator` | `AggregationLogic` | `AggregationRepository` |

 The column
-- Executor lists concrete implementations provided by the Intelligence Layer
+- Executor lists concrete implementations provided by the Intelligence Layer.
-- Custom Logic lists abstract classes that need to be implemented with the custom logic
+- Custom Logic lists abstract classes that need to be implemented with the custom logic.
-- Repositors lists abstracted classes for storing intermediate results.
+- Repository lists abstract classes for storing intermediate results.
 The Intelligence Layer provides different implementations for these.
 See the next section for details.

 ### Data Storage

-- DatasetRepository
-- RunRepository
-- EvaluationRepository
-- AggregationRepository
+During an evaluation process a lot of intermediate data is created before the final aggregated result can be produced.
+To avoid that expensive computations have to be repeated if new results should be produced based on previous ones all intermediate results are persisted.
+For this the different executor-classes make use of repositories.

+There are the following Repositories:

+- The `DatasetRepository` offers methods to manage datasets.
+The `Runner` uses it to read all examples of a dataset to feed then to the `Task`.
+- The `RunRepository` is responsible for storing a task's output (in form of a `ExampleOutput`) for each example of a dataset which are created when a `Runner` runs a task using this dataset.
+At the end of a run a `RunOverview` is stored containing some metadata concerning the run.
+  The `Evaluator` reads these outputs given a list of runs it should evaluate to create an evaluation result for each example of the dataset.
+- The `EvaluationRepository` enables the `Evaluator` to store the individual evaluation result (in form of an `ExampleEvaluation`) for each example and an `EvaluationOverview` and makes them available to the `Aggregator`.
+- The `AggregationRepository` stores the `AggregationOverview` containing the aggregated metrics on request of the `Aggregator`.